 Q: What about Collective crews bringing creative projects and materials – do they also pay for Vehicle Passes?

-A: Don’t panic – VP’s will be issued to Collectives who are arriving early and are issued with Work Access Passes (which is the new name of our Early Access Passes).
+A: Don’t panic – VP’s will be issued to Collectives with registered projects that are arriving early.
 Suppliers, however, will have to pay for their VP’s.

 Q: How much do Vehicle Passes cost, and where can you buy them?